Climate scientists, what keeps you up at night? | DW | 06.04.2021

 From atmospheric physicists to urban climatologists, DW spoke to researchers who study the many and varied aspects of climate change about what concerns them most as our planet heats up.

-What really makes my stomach churn thinking about climate change?
+What really makes this reporter's stomach churn thinking about climate change?
 Thawing permafrost.
 A scenario where it all melts, releasing copious amounts of CO2 and methane (it holds twice as much carbon as the atmosphere holds right now), and there's no going back.

 But what's at the top of the list of concerns for those who study how climate change is unfolding – on ice sheets and urban street corners, in oceans and farm fields – the climate scientists themselves?